emilyjspencer/Notes/React/README.md

 * The latter tend to have responsibility for styling etc
 * It is common to have far more presentational components in a React application than stateful components

+From the React docs:

+"Components let you split the UI into independent, reusable pieces, and think about each piece in isolation."

 * Rendering content dynamically

 ```html